Myths and Facts About Cats

 The Cat Fanciers’ Association is the world’s largest registry of pedigreed cats and has reaffirmed its commitment to the promotion of the welfare of ALL cats, pedigreed or random bred.

-For additional information on CFA, AAHA or the Winn Foundation, please contact:
+For additional information on CFA or AAHA, please contact:

 The Cat Fanciers’ Association, Inc.